 GMAT, GRE, LSAT

-A-List provides personalized, in home tutoring for graduate school exams including the GMAT, GRE and LSAT.
+A-List provides personalized, online and in person tutoring for graduate school exams including the GMAT, GRE and LSAT.
 Scores on graduate school exams are often critical for being accepted into the graduate program of your choice.
-Unlike undergraduate admissions that look at a myriad of factors to determine one’s acceptance into the school, graduate tests are a significant component to admissions.
-In addition, graduate school programs are far smaller than undergraduate programs and thus more competitive.
+Unlike undergraduate admissions that look at a number of factors to determine one’s acceptance, graduate tests are a significant component to admissions.
+In addition, graduate school programs are far smaller than undergraduate programs and can be more competitive.

 Customized Tutoring Plans